MunibaP/SVG_Logo_Maker/README.md

 3. Inquirer Package
 4. Jest Package
 5. Visual Studio Code(VS-code)
-6. Github: Github was used to create a repository which includes the links to the projects, index.js, package.json, and the README file.
+6. Github: Github was used to create a repository which includes the links to the projects, index.js, package.json, inquirer package, jest package and the README file.
 7. Gitlab: Gitlab was used to clone the project to our laptop.

 ## Installation